-The full event schedule for the 35th America’s Cup in Bermuda in 2017 has been confirmed, with a calendar of almost five weeks of world class sailing action.
+The 35th America’s Cup will see almost five weeks of world class sailing action.

 Two time America’s Cup winner, Jimmy Spithill, and his crew will be looking to start their defence of the cup in style against the team led by French superstar Franck Cammas.

 The race will be the first time the America’s Cup Class (ACC) yachts and their sailing crews engage in full competitive action.